apabla1/apabla1.github.io/README.md

 ## Overview
-The user will write a regular expression given a set of strings.
+The user will write a regular expression given a string set description.

 ## Features
 - Expandability: More problems and test cases can be added in the `questions.json` file
-- Seeding: Working to randomly seed problem constraints

 ## Improvements
 - Highlighting matching parenthesis whilst typing the regular expression
+- Working to seed problem constraints

 ## Usage
 Go to [https://apabla1.github.io/](https://apabla1.github.io/)